 No contact is about YOU and not about your ex

 My point: When you give someone “space” they didn’t ask for, or don’t need, they are not going to see it as “you giving them space”, they are going to see you as disconnecting or pulling away from them.
 And if you just stopped contacting them or responding without telling them why, they are going to see it as you ignoring them at best and showing you don’t care about them at worst.

-If your goal is connection, then do not disconnect.
-Instead work on finding a balance that allows for connection and space at the same time.
+Work on finding a balance that allows for connection and space at the same time

 I think you’ll agree with me that what almost all of us want is to be emotionally close with the one we love without suffocating them with neediness, or being too emotionally distant that they assume we don’t care.